Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 [https://github.com/Marco-Scherzer](https://github.com/Marco-Scherzer),
 it is abuse, a scam, and theft of law‑protected intellectual property.

-In such a case, please inform GitHub and send me an email.
+In such a case, please inform GitHub and email me.

 ---